Minor League Cricket

-Minor League Cricket (branded as the Toyota Minor League Cricket Championship presented by Sling TV for sponsorship reasons, and sometimes shortened to MiLC) is an American Twenty20 cricket developmental league for Major League Cricket which completed its first season in 2021, after it was delayed from a mid-to-late 2020 start due to the COVID-19 pandemic.
-It consists of 26 teams from four regions.
-The league began its regional draft process in late-August 2020, and a series of exhibition games in September 2020.
-The draft for the league began on June 4, 2021.
-The Strikers won the inaugural finals against the New Jersey Stallions by 6 wickets, with the Thunderbolts winning the 2022 finals against the Atlanta Fire by 10 runs.
+Minor League Cricket (MiLC) is a professional Twenty20 cricket league in the United States that serves as the developmental league for Major League Cricket (MLC).
+The league comprises 26 teams, divided between the Atlantic Conference and the Pacific Conference.
+Beginning play in 2021, the Silicon Valley Strikers won the inaugural tournament.
+Due to financial issues and general public disinterest, the 2024 season was shortened to eight matches per side, taking place in the fall, and was won by the Chicago Kingsmen.
+The league’s title sponsor is YASH Technologies, having previously been Sunoco and Toyota.

 History

+Formation

-Talks of an American Twenty20 league started in November 2018 just before USA Cricket became the new governing body of cricket in the United States.
+Talks of an American Twenty20 league started in November 2018, just before USA Cricket became the new governing body of cricket in the United States.
 In May 2021, USA Cricket announced they had accepted a bid by American Cricket Enterprises (ACE) for a $1 billion investment covering the league and other investments benefitting the U.S. national teams.

-In an Annual General Meeting on February 21, 2020, it was announced that ACE was planning to launch its professional T20 league Major League Cricket in 2021, and a developmental league, Minor League Cricket that summer.
+In an annual general meeting on February 21, 2020, it was announced that ACE was planning to launch its professional T20 league Major League Cricket in 2021, and a developmental league, Minor League Cricket that summer.
 USA Cricket CEO Iain Higgins stated that ACE had "demonstrated an understanding of the importance of addressing various fundamental issues within the domestic game in the United States", and listed a number of metropolitan areas that the developmental league planned to target for franchises.